UofT-Frosh-Orientation/orientation-website/docs/pages/Onboarding/Frontend.md

 {: .new-note }
 Generally, all the tags that you use in HTML can be used in React.

-### Important Sscss Notes
+### Important Scss Notes

-Once again Sscss, works the exact same way as scss.
+Once again Scss, works the exact same way as scss.
 We keep all the style code in another file and import it to our .jsx file.

 When you’re writing your style code, here are some important styles you should keep in mind as well as general syntax!